groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 git commit -a -m "Made John's repo"
 ```

-Finally, push the changes to the git server:
+Finally, push the changes to the Git server:

 ```shell
 git push